felipealfonsog/Petsy/README.md

 ## Petsy 🐶🐱🐰
 `Petsy` is an iOS app built to help more than `370,000` pets find new homes.
 It's an experiment we built over an energy-drink fueled weekend, where we set out to gamify pet adoption.
-Think- `Tinder` for adoptable pets!
+Think `Tinder` for adoptable pets!

 [![Appstore](assets/store.png)](https://itunes.apple.com/us/app/petsy/id1313508114?ls=1&mt=8)

 ### Feature list
-- [x] `Browse` more than 370,000 adorable, adoptable animals in yout area
+- [x] `Browse` more than 370,000 adorable, adoptable animals in your area
 - [x] `Save` animals so you can find them again anytime
 - [x] `Pass` on animals that aren't a match
 - [x] `Complete profiles` for every single pet